Click to enlarge

 In stock: 2-5 days delivery

-In the climactic moments, both characters must make difficult choices about their futures, leading to an emotional and satisfying resolution that underscores the novel's message: true love requires patience, courage, and a willingness to play the long game.
-The ending is uplifting, leaving readers with a sense of hope and the belief that even the deepest wounds can heal through love and mutual support.
+In the climactic moments, both characters are forced to make difficult choices about their futures, leading to an emotional and satisfying resolution that underscores the novel's core message: true love requires patience, courage, and a willingness to play the long game.
+Armas avoids cliches by ensuring that their growth is earned through trials and vulnerable conversations.
+The ending is uplifting, leaving readers with a sense of hope and the belief that even the deepest wounds can heal through mutual support and authentic connection.
+The Long Game is more than a romance; it is a story of personal growth and resilience.
+Armas delves into the complexities of modern relationships, addressing issues like public perception, career sacrifices, and emotional baggage with sensitivity and insight.
+The novel's pacing keeps readers engaged, with well-timed twists and tender moments that build to a fulfilling conclusion.

 For fans of Elena Armas and newcomers alike, this book offers a perfect escape into a world where passion and soccer collide.
 It stands out in the romance genre for its well-developed characters, engaging plot, and the seamless fusion of sports and romance.
 With its blend of steamy scenes, emotional depth, and inspiring themes, The Long Game is a testament to Armas's talent for crafting stories that resonate long after the final page.
+For readers in Sri Lanka seeking a heartwarming contemporary romance that combines sports excitement with emotional intelligence, this novel is a must-read.
+Bookolog is proud to offer this title for delivery across Sri Lanka, making it easy to dive into a story that celebrates the beauty of second chances and the power of love to transform lives.
+Whether you are curled up on a cozy evening in Colombo or enjoying a lazy afternoon in Kandy, The Long Game promises an unforgettable journey of heart and hope.

 Customer feedback